 Persistent and negative thoughts are one of the most common signs of an anxiety disorder.
-Anxiety makes it nearly impossible to stop focusing on things that you don’t want to focus on.
-These thoughts are rarely positive, often related to either your fears or your emotions, and in many cases the existence of the thought causes further anxiety and often leads to more obsessions.
+Anxiety makes it nearly impossible to stop focusing on things that you don't want to think about.
+These thoughts are rarely positive, often related to your fears or distressing emotions, and in many cases, the existence of the thought causes further anxiety and often leads to more obsessions.

 Obsessive thoughts are the hallmark of obsessive compulsive disorder, but there are types of "obsessive" thoughts that are present in a variety of anxiety disorders that won't necessarily cause a diagnosis of OCD.
 Below, we'll look at examples of these obsessive thoughts and how they affect you.

 All Types of Anxiety Can Lead to Obsessive Thoughts